zowe/docs-site/docs/user-guide/generate-certificates.md

 #>
 ```
+**Detailed explanation of generated output**

-The `zwe init certificate` command generates a certificate based on `zowe.yaml` values in the `zowe.setup.certificate` section.
-The certificate values used at runtime are referenced in the `zowe.certificate` section in the `zowe.yaml` file.
-The command `zwe init certificate -c ./zowe.yaml --update-config` updates the runtime `zowe.certificate` section to reference the generated certificate generated from the `zowe.setup.certificate`.
+* The `zwe init certificate` command generates a certificate based on `zowe.yaml` values in the `zowe.setup.certificate` section.
+* The certificate values used at runtime are referenced in the `zowe.certificate` section in the `zowe.yaml` file.
+* The command `zwe init certificate -c ./zowe.yaml --update-config` updates the runtime `zowe.certificate` section to reference the generated certificate generated from the `zowe.setup.certificate`.

 Open the `zowe.yaml` file to check the references to the newly generated certificate values as shown in the following code snippet: